-Chocolate Zucchini Belgian Waffles – hidden in the nooks and crannies are good-for-you zucchini!
-Use up summer zucchini in a chocolatey breakfast (or decadent dessert!)
+Chocolate Zucchini Belgian Waffles – hidden in the nooks and crannies of these chocolate waffles are good-for-you zucchini!
+Use up summer zucchini in a chocolatey breakfast (or decadent dessert!).

 I was helping my daughter pack for camp, when all of a sudden, I noticed that she nearly met me eye to eye as we stood facing one another.
 She often jokes that she is taller than me, her giggles rising along with her tip-toes to gain a few more inches as she tries to prove her point.
 While I still have her beat, it’s honestly not by much, and I know that any day now, she’ll win at this game.

 But this business about camp – well, that’s where the reality really sank in.
 Her first sleep away camp – a full week! – brought with it loads of excitement, perhaps a little apprehension, and the realization that she is getting older.
 I admit that I was more excited for her than anything, because I have such fond memories of summers away at camp and the adventures I had.
 Her first night away, however, I couldn’t believe how much I wanted to check in on her.
 For the first time ever, I couldn’t simply text a parent or chaperone and see if all was well.
 Seven days and six nights without knowing – it’s a little weird, I have to admit!

 The morning after she left for camp, I set out to make these Chocolate Zucchini Belgian Waffles for breakfast and felt the quiet in the house.
 I actually felt a little guilty making something chocolatey and decadent without her!
 But I knew that my little guy (who let’s face it, is not so little anymore either) was looking forward to Sunday waffles, whether his big sister was home or not.